Moving to Lakefield Township (Saginaw County), Michigan? What to Know About Homes, Schools, Commutes & Lifestyle

 Pros:

-• Larger lot sizes and lower housing density (U.S. Census Bureau housing data)
+• Larger lot sizes and rural setting (U.S. Census Bureau land use data)

-• Access to outdoor recreation and natural areas (Michigan DNR)
+• Access to outdoor recreation in Saginaw County and nearby wildlife areas

 Cons: